randlabs/walgo-vault/README.md

 * Tx0:
   * Sender: Admin
+	* OnCompletion: NoOp
   * acc0: User Address
   * arg0: integer: new status (0 or 1)
+  * Application Call tx

+### Admin setMinterAccount

+The Admin can change the Minter account.
+This account is used to mint wALGOs in mintwALGOs operations.
+By default, the Minter == Creator.

+* Tx0:
+  * Sender: Admin
+	* OnCompletion: NoOp
+  * arg0: str:sMA
+  * acc0: new Minter Address
   * Application Call tx

 ### Admin setMintFee